devcon24/devcon-site-initializers/documentation/workshop/17-objects/README.md

 Unlike regular Object fields referenced by name, `Attachment` fields are referenced by ID for fields mapping.

-And, unfortunately, there no placeholder for `OBJECT_FIELD_ID` in Site Initializer.
+And, unfortunately, there is no placeholder for `OBJECT_FIELD_ID` in Site Initializer.

 Thus, this maybe a trigger for customization (at least, until the feature becomes supported natively by the product).